borispov/Rispov/_posts/2021/07/grand-avoidance.md

   - "abstraction"
 ---

-Procrastination is quite a topic today.
+Procrastination.

+Let's see what hasn't been said on that subject

-Everybody has a reason & a cause for procrastinatio:
+Everybody has a reason and a cause for procrastination.
 Fear, anxiety, perfectionism, stress, depression, social media, fear of failure, lack of motivation, etc.
+Heck.
 We even have talks that draw benefits of being a procrastinator.

-## Danger
+## Procrastination Is Not A Cause
 What I'd like to address is the danger of unconsciously nurturing avoidant patterns of behavior.
-That may happen as a result of procrastination, however, I don't like use the word procrastination professionally.
-That's probably because I chronic procrastinator, but really, is because the term doesn't mean a whole lot by itself, it require context.
-As stated, there are varying underlying causes.

-Most dangerous causes are fear and anxiety.
-Fairly simple and logical.
-However, when anxiety takes over, it's everything but logical.
-It causes your mind to make ridiculous assumptions based on survival instincs and form generalizations to protect you from everything that might hurt you.
-For example, if you're afraid of a bear, you learn to be afraif of large furry creatures that aren't bears, too.

-The thing is, if you experience unpleasant occurances, you might be naturally tempted to avoid the reoccurence of such events.
-Thing is, your mind works an extra mile as you begin to avoid things directly related to the occurence.
-Your mind is so sophisticated that gradually it begins signal you to avoid things that are indirectly related.
-You can see examples of this in teenagers that isolate themselves, gradually, but consistently.
+That may happen as a result of procrastination.
+Rather than being a problem all by itself, procrastination is better understood as a consequence.
+The implicit meaning of this is there are underlying causes for procrastination that have to be dealt with.
+What has to be deal with first is inconclusive and depends on the paradigm lens you're wearing.

+Anxiey is a major cause of procrastination.
+Anxiety disrupts our thinking process and interferes with our decision-making, since most of the focus is turned towards survival and safety.
+The delayance of tasks may be an attempt to avoid facing certain triggers that represent discomfort and unpleasantness.
+The source of discomfort and unpleasantness may differ for each person.
+Some people experience great stress if they believe they're incompetent to perform a certain task, and thus, avoiding facing their perceived incompetence and the possibility of failure.
+Now we can understand the motivation behind avoidant behaviors, we relieve ourselves from facing stressful stimuli.

+Another cause of avoidance is lack of motivation and low anticipated value.
+If you don't find much value in accomplishing a certain task, then you'd be less inclined to do so.
+Perhaps, the more impulsive you are, the more you'll tend towards delaying tasks with long-term benefits in favor of short-term gratifications.
+We could also link lack of motivation to depression and elaborate on that, but that's a different subject altogehter.

+## How Is This Helpful?
+To end procrastination, underlying anxiety must be treated.
+The thing to remember though is that if we focus entirely on developing strategies of time management and todo-like systems, we may see a temporary improvement that is far too likely to decrease over time and cause frustration.

+On the other half of the coin is motivation.
+If you find yourself lacking motivation, it could be due to various reasons.
+One reason I outline repeatedly in this blog is overlooking the responsibilities and sacrifices related to behaviors and change in general.
+Not willing to pay short-term prices in favor of long-term benefits is not uncommon.

-### The Key
+### The Takeaway
-The key is **KISS** (Keep It Simple Stupid).
-Remember, if you feel an urge to *avoid*, you're probably going to pay more avoiding than by *confronting* that.
+In this post, I laid out two major causes of procrastination: Anxiety and Lack of motivation.

+Remember, if you notice a reoccuring pattern of compulsive avoidance, i.e procrastination, you should me mindful of that and pay proper attention to it.

 <br />
 <br />